Missed-Question Notebook and Final Readiness Metrics

 Final Readiness Metrics

-These checkpoints do not guarantee an outcome.
-They are practical signals that your preparation is becoming stable.
+These checkpoints do not guarantee an outcome on a scaled exam; they are practical signals that your preparation is stable across all five domains.

 SkillReadiness signal